 If you are filing for Chapter 13 bankruptcy relief, you may be able to use a credit card or gas card for business purposes.

 Once your discharge is entered you will again be eligible for credit cards but you may need to let some time pass to obtain better terms.
+The credit card offers that you get post-discharge will require you to pay off the balances on monthly basis to avoid very high interest rates.
 We do recommend getting some credit post-discharge and keeping the payments current so you can start rebuilding your credit.
-Do not worry because before long you will be getting credit offers again, most likely from the same companies you listed on your schedules.
+Do not worry because before long you will be getting better credit offers again, most likely from the same companies you listed on your schedules.